-If you would like any further information or advice on these issues please contact a member of the Corporate or Property team.
+If you would like any further information or advice on these issues please contact a member of the Corporate team or Real Estate team.

 This information is for guidance purposes only and does not constitute, nor should be regarded, as a substitute for taking legal advice that is tailored to your circumstances.